 Camping is not permitted, nor is graffiti, or digging for artifacts.
 So, take lots of pictures and enjoy the scenery, but help keep the cave in its natural state for others to enjoy.

 The return trip begins here.
-Follow the old roadbed back to the intersection where the trail back turns off to the right.
+Follow the old roadbed back to the intersection and turn off to the right.
 There’s plenty more to see.

 One of my favorite parts of the trail is the “natural bathtub,” a deep bowl-like depression in the bedrock of the stream.